Date and Time

 Date/Time Duration #

-Converts a duration into other units.
-Returns an object with the number of years, months, days, hours, minutes, and seconds the provided duration converts to.
+Converts a duration into an object with the breakdown of years, months, days, hours, minutes, and seconds.
+Optionally adds or subtracts an amount before converting.

 Box Name Type Description